-At the beginning of October, I set out to find just the right real Pumpkins for my annual Pumpkin Party !
+At the beginning of October each year, I set out to find just the right real Pumpkins for our annual Pumpkin Party Kindermusik Playdate !
 This year, I had a new goal, to find a variety of sizes, from very small to very large.
 I was led, in part by a desire to demonstrate a growing pumpkin in the field as I read “The Biggest Pumpkin Ever” by Stephen Kroll.
-And, as I, and my students, continued to explore the opportunities of playing with real pumpkins, there was so much more that we learned with these unique vegetables.
+And, as I, and my students, continued to explore the opportunities of playing with pumpkins… REAL ones, and NON-real ones, there was so much more that we learned with these unique vegetables.

 I LOVE the book, “The Biggest Pumpkin Ever” by Stephen Kroll because of the story line, AND how easy it is to make the book come alive.
 I love the story of two separate characters who work hard, over time, to make their hopes come true.
 It is an excellent example of the work and persistence needed to grow something in a garden.
 And I LOVE how they handle the conflict when they discover that someone else is involved with the SAME pumpkin.
 The book often switches between day and night, and it adds a fun visual element, when reading it, to turn the light on and off in coordination with these changes.
 This year, I opted for storytelling instead of reading.
 The class was divided, one half was invited to be the country mice, and the other half to be the country mice, and each side had their turn to come up to the pumpkin and pull weeds, water it, etc. And, yes, it was fun to switch out a smaller pumpkin for a slightly larger one along with each change in the book.
 The best part was watching the looks on their faces as I rolled out the BIGGEST PUMPKIN EVER (at least the biggest pumpkin I could find in town).
 WOW !